ikkakujuu/gatewei/README.md

 > gate + 喂 (Chinese for "hello") = gatewei

 ## Short Description
-Opinionated, dead-simple but powerful gateway for your microservice architecture.
+An opinionated, dead-simple but powerful gateway for your microservice architecture.
 ## Installation
 **npm**
 ```